EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr6/ns-pbr6.md

 Protocol number in IPv6 header or name.

 <b>srcPortVal</b>
 Port number or range of port numbers to match against the source port number of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.

+<b>operator</b>
+Either the equals (=) or does not equal (!=) logical operator.

 <b>destPortVal</b>
 Port number or range of port numbers to match against the destination port number of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.

 <b>srcIPv6Val</b>
 IP address or range of IP addresses to match against the source IP address of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
+In the command line interface, separate the range with a hyphen.

 <b>destIPv6Val</b>
 IP address or range of IP addresses to match against the destination IP address of an outgoing IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
+In the command line interface, separate the range with a hyphen.

 <b>vlan</b>
 ID of the VLAN.
 The NetScaler appliance compares the PBR6 only to the outgoing packets on the specified VLAN.
 If you do not specify an interface ID, the appliance compares the PBR6 to the outgoing packets on all VLANs.